Deep Paula

 In this work, we are confronted with an old photo that has been “brought to life” with the help of artificial intelligence.
 Does the girl seem authentic?
 Do we feel closer to her?
 What becomes of faulty memory when it gives way to artificial vividness?
 Doesn’t this illusion rather contribute to forgetting the last remnants of the memory of the real person?
 And would “Paula” have liked what we do with her memory?

-But if we think just a few steps into the future: thanks to artificial intelligence will it one day be possible to create a perfectly living, digital „me“ of a deceased person?
-We already leave countless traces on the internet in the form of search queries, purchases, posts from our lives – photos, videos, comments – and much more.
-Will this turn us into transparent puppets that ghost around the web forever?
-If the loss of a person is compensated for by a digital twin – what meaning will farewell, grief and pain have?
+But let’s think just a few steps further: thanks to artificial intelligence, it is already possible today to create a perfect, seemingly “living”, digital “self”, as offered by companies such as Storyfile, Eternos.life.
+We leave countless traces on the internet in the form of search queries, purchases, contributions from our lives – photos, videos, comments – and much more.
+Will this turn us into transparent marionettes that ghost around the web forever?
+Who is pulling the strings in the background?
+Will we still be able to tell the difference between living and dead, human and artificial?
+And further: if the loss of a person is compensated for by a digital twin – what meaning will farewell, grief and pain still have?

 Can you imagine that the memory of you exists forever on the net as a living digital twin?